 Introduction

 Brassica juncea L. (Indian mustard) is a major rabi oilseed crop and holds a key position in India’s edible oil economy.
 It occupies more than 80% of the total rapeseed–mustard area and contributes about 27% to the national edible oil pool, accounting for over 13% of global edible oil production (Meena et al., 2014; Pratap et al., 2014).
-Enhancing its genetic potential for higher yield along with improved quality traits is therefore of paramount importance.
-The Line × Tester analysis, an extension of factorial experiments proposed by Kempthorne (1957), is widely employed to estimate general combining ability (GCA) and specific combining ability (SCA) of parents and their hybrids.
+Enhancing its genetic potential for higher yield, along with improved quality traits is therefore of paramount importance.
+The Line × Tester analysis, an extension of factorial experiments proposed by Kempthorne (1957), is widely employed to estimate general combining ability (GCA) and specific combining ability (SCA) of parents and hybrids.
 This approach provides valuable insights into additive and non-additive gene actions governing important traits, thereby assisting breeders in selecting superior parents and promising cross combinations for systematic breeding programmes.
-With India’s population projected to reach 1.48 billion by 2043, increasing pressure on food and oilseed production necessitates the development of high-yielding and stress-resilient cultivars.
+As India’s population projected to reach 1.48 billion by 2043, the increasing pressure on food and oilseed production necessitates the development of high-yielding and stress-resilient cultivars.
 In mustard, GCA effects help identify parents with additive gene effects suitable for selection, while SCA effects indicate superior hybrid combinations exhibiting heterosis.
-Exploitation of heterosis remains an effective strategy for yield enhancement, as hybrids often show improved stability, input responsiveness, and stress tolerance, with yield advantages over parental lines (Rauf et al., 2012; Farooq et al., 2014).
-Yield, being a complex trait influenced by multiple component characters (Kant and Gulati, 2001), requires a comprehensive breeding approach.
+The exploitation of heterosis remains an effective strategy for yield enhancement, as hybrids often show improved stability, input responsiveness, and stress tolerance resulting in higher yields than parental lines (Rauf et al., 2012; Farooq et al., 2014).
+Yield, a complex trait influenced by multiple component characters (Kant and Gulati, 2001), requires a comprehensive breeding approach.
 Traditional selection based solely on per se performance may not reflect true genetic potential (Allard, 1960).
-Hence, combining ability analysis serves as a powerful tool to understand genetic architecture and to develop high-yielding, early maturing, and widely adaptable mustard varieties with improved oil content (Akanksha et al., 2017; Singh et al., 2003).
-Identification of superior parents and heterotic crosses is essential for developing improved cultivars (Singh et al., 2019a).
-Therefore, the present investigation was undertaken to assess combining ability and heterosis in Indian mustard using the Line × Tester mating design (Kempthorne, 1957).
+Hence, combining ability analysis serves as a powerful tool to understand genetic architecture and to develop high-yielding, early- maturing, and widely adaptable mustard varieties with improved oil content (Akanksha et al., 2017; Singh et al., 2003).
+The Identification of superior parents and heterotic crosses is essential for developing improved cultivars (Singh et al., 2019a).
+As a result, the present investigation was undertaken to assess combining ability and heterosis in Indian mustard using the Line × Tester mating design (Kempthorne, 1957).

 MATERIALS AND METHODS